mlsplays/Not-Chatrooms/README.md

       ".read": true,
       ".write": true,
       ".indexOn": ["ts"]
+    },
+    "presence": {
+      ".read": true,
+      ".write": true
+    },
+    "typing": {
+      ".read": true,
+      ".write": true
     }
   }
 }
 ```

-This keeps it simple (anyone can read/write messages, which is what a public chat room needs), but scopes access to just the `messages` path rather than the whole database.
+This keeps it simple (anyone can read/write messages, presence, and typing state, which is what a public chat room needs), but scopes access to just those paths rather than the whole database.
 Anyone with your config could technically spam the room — that's a real limitation of a backend-less, authless setup.
 If you want to lock it down further later, Firebase Authentication (e.g. anonymous sign-in) is the next step, but it's beyond "basic."

 ## 4. Push to GitHub and enable Pages